 - Once the olive oil is heated, add the salmon skin side down.
 Sear for 5 minutes, then flip it over.
 Sear for an additional 5 minutes.
 Remove salmon and set aside.
 Salmon should have a nice brown crust, but may not be cooked all the way through.

 - Add butter to the pan.
 Next add the sliced mushrooms.
-Saute for 7 minutes, or until mushrooms start to get soft.
+Sauté for 5 minutes, or until mushrooms start to get soft.

 - Pour red wine into the pan and stir to get up all of the brown bits.
-Add the heavy cream, chicken stock, and sprigs of thyme.
-Stir to combine.
+Add the heavy cream and chicken stock.

-- Nestle the salmon back into the cream sauce and continue to simmer for 7-10 minutes.
+- Stir the spinach into the sauce.
+Nestle the salmon back into the cream sauce and continue to simmer for 7-10 minutes.

 Regular non-stick skillet can be used, but cast iron skillet is ideal to achieve the perfect blackening for the salmon.